meditationstuff/protocol_1/index.md

 Again I could be super wrong about something, here.
 Ridiculous degrees of bottom-up precision and specificity and light-touch-ness become more and more spontaneously manifest over time, with patience and care.
 Can still have smash-y things alongside that all the way to the end before smash-y-ness finally unravels.
 It still works.
 It's still enough.

+There is some equanimity reuse, sometimes a lot, but usually have to make additional passes over it because it’s not quite right and eventually something precise has to happen.
+And/but/so/like there is a sense too in which the system does generally settles and calms, over time, but I think this is like idk 85% effect not cause and like 15% equanimity reuse that is still generating debt around the edges until finally that 15% starts shrinking to zero or smthg-ish.

 \*

 [This is another example of "lock-and-key" type stuff.
 The below is a response to a question about why moves, techniques, practices, etc., work for a while and then "stop working."]